 -Take good quality photos before posting on your blog or Social Media

 -Use hashtags and tag those companies!
 They’re grateful when you show them love.

--Use royalty free stock photos if you’re not able to take high quality shots yet
+-Use royalty-free stock photos if you’re not able to take high-quality shots yet

 –Join Influencer Marketing Programs

--Be extra careful with those ‘too good to be true‘ collaboration emails
+-Be extra careful with those ‘too good to be true collaboration emails

 One last tip!
 Another good thing to have on hand before collaborating with top companies and name brands is your media kit.
 This is to get an idea of what you can offer them and why they should work with you.
-A media kit gives them information on who you are, what you do, as well as a view of your blog and social media stats.
+A media kit gives them information on who you are, and what you do, as well as a view of your blog and social media stats.
 Kind of like a resume.

 I hope this post gave you some insight.
-Would love to hear about your tips if you have anything to share or add on to this post.
+Would love to hear about your tips if you have anything to share or add to this post.
 Stay tuned for upcoming articles – I’ll be posting about the Top Influencer Marketing Sites I’ve joined as well as How to Create Your Own Media Kit.
 You definitely won’t want to miss those!
 Don’t forget to subscribe to the newsletter to get notified by email as soon as they’re published.